library(tc.sensors)

 Introduction

-{tc.sensors} is an R package for processing data collected from Minnesota Department of Transportation (MnDOT) loop detectors installed on the Minnesota Freeway system in 30-second interval measurements of occupancy and volume, data which are pushed daily to a public JSON feed.
+{tc.sensors} is an R package for processing data collected from Minnesota Department of Transportation (MnDOT) loop detectors installed on the Minnesota Freeway system.
+Data are published to a public JSON feed in 30-second interval measurements of occupancy and volume.
 Occupancy and volume data can be used to calculate speed and delay.

 Primary terms and definitions